- Difficulty Difficult

 How to get to BCMC Trail

-The Grouse Grind Trail starts from the parking lot at the base of Grouse Mountain.
+The BCMC Trail starts from the parking lot at the base of Grouse Mountain.

 Drive westbound along Georgia Street and continue along the Stanley Park Causeway and across the Lions Gate Bridge.
 Right after crossing the bridge, take the right-hand turnoff to North Vancouver and immediately change lanes into one of the furthest left two lanes.
 At the first set of lights, the left two lanes turn onto Capilano Road.
 Follow Capilano Road as it continues northbound, passing the Capilano Suspension Bridge and Capilano Dam, until it ends up in the Grouse Mountain parking lot.